 Also read: Remember to file the extracts of accounts

-If the tax return is not delivered by the deadline, the tax office can impose a continuous daily penalty for each day the tax return is not delivered.
+Thereafter, a penalty fine will be imposed for each day the tax return is not delivered.
 The same applies when there are obvious errors in the information provided in the tax return.

 Application for extended filing deadline

 It would normally be possible to obtain an extended filing deadline to the end of June 2021.
 An application for extended filing deadline should be reasoned.